sophiefy/VITS/README.md

 MoeGoe is NOT supported currently!

-The following 2 speakers are supported currently.
+The following 2 speakers are supported.

 |Name|ID|
  |-|-|